sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 # Liferay npm SDK Assistant [](id=liferay-npm-sdk-assistant)

-@product@ has several components--collectively known as *npm SDK*--on which certain features rely, but it can be difficult to keep track of the numerous component versions and the features that require them.
+@product@ has several npm-dependent components--collectively known as *npm SDK*--on which certain features rely.
+It can be difficult, however, to keep track of the numerous component versions and the features that require them.
 Liferay npm SDK Assistant is a CLI tool that provides a list of features and their supported component versions, along with your current component versions, so you can update your components to a version that supports the features you need.
 This tutorial covers how the Liferay npm SDK Assistant works and how to use it.

 +$$$